-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.

-AN ACT relating to energy; establishing qualifications for persons who install electrochemical energy storage systems; [requiring] revising provisions governing the establishment by the Public Utilities Commission of Nevada [to reevaluate the existing] of biennial targets for the procurement of energy storage systems by certain electric utilities; requiring the Commission to reevaluate the existing biennial targets; eliminating an obsolete provision relating to the establishment of such targets; and providing other matters properly relating thereto.
+AN ACT relating to energy; establishing qualifications for persons who install energy storage systems; requiring the Public Utilities Commission of Nevada to reevaluate the existing biennial targets for the procurement of energy storage systems by certain electric utilities; eliminating an obsolete provision relating to the establishment of such targets; and providing other matters properly relating thereto.